Arthur Tiley: Early life and education

 Arthur Tiley was born in Bradford on 17 January 1910.
-He was educated at the Grange High School in Bradford.
+He was educated at the Grange High School in Bradford, and is best known as a business professional.

 Career

 Tiley had a career in business before entering politics.
 Between 1934 and 1950, he was treasurer of the Young Women's Christian Association in Bradford.
 From 1939 to 1945, he was senior company officer for the National Fire Service.

-He was Conservative and National Liberal politician.
-Upon the re-creation of the Bradford West constituency in 1955, Tiley was elected as its Member of Parliament.
+He was Conservative and National Liberal politician as he entered the House of Commons in year 1955.
+Upon the re-creation of the Bradford West constituency in the same year, Tiley was elected as its Member of Parliament.
 He held the seat until his defeat at the 1966 general election by Labour's Norman Haseldine.

 He was the MP for Bradford during the city's smallpox outbreak in 1962.
 Following the outbreak, his speech in parliament included details of Bradford's losses in its textile trade.

 From 1964 to 1966, he was opposition spokesman on Pensions and National Insurance.

-His later career focussed on his insurance business.
+His later career focused on his insurance business and involved himself in many charities.
+Although he was known as a politician, he was a devout Christian, and would like to be remembered as a religious man.